kwonjunhyuk9/skema/docs/software-requirements-specification.md

 ### 1.1 Purpose

 This Software Requirements Specification outlines the requirements for "Dancing With Life," a personal blog website.
-The document is intended for the sole developer to better architect and implement the software system by providing a clear understanding of its requirements.
+The document is intended for myself to better architect and implement the software system by providing a clear understanding of its requirements.

 ### 1.2 Scope